zortness/arduino-dance-pad/README.md

 or something a bit smaller, and solder it up permanently in a configuration that would fit inside of the original plastic housing.
 I, however, stopped my build at this point (at least for now).

+## Conclusion
+After a few hours of play, the performance seems flawless.
+The pad actually feels way more responsive than it ever did as a native GameCube controller.
+Although, that could be the 12 years of technology advancement in my PC, the Television, and the game software...